b-fullam/DNS-Lookups/README.md

 # DNS-Lookups
-Python scripts to perform both DNS and Reverse DNS lookups
+Python scripts to perform both DNS and Reverse DNS lookups from either a single entry or from a list.